hemeac/kiwiTechTree/README.md

 ## Mk-33 Beta
 Shuffled the tech nodes to correspond with the Mark IV Spaceplane System.
 Added custom B9PS fuel tanks along with Methalox fuel tanks.
 Linear Aerospike is able to run either as a Kerolox, Hydrolox, or Methalox engine.
 Custom RealPlume support is forthcoming, but will likely wait for the final development.
 Note, this will remove the omni-storage modules if WBI Tools is installed, will require some manual editing or custom patch (not included) to restore.

+## Near Future Aeronautics 2.0.0
+Repositioning of the tech nodes.
+Some cost rebalancing  Added B9PS Upgrades to parts.
+If installed, it will move the stock Whiplash one level earlier to try to avoid it being obsolete upon researching it.

 ## Near Future Construction 1.2.3
 Repositioning of the tech nodes.
 Added B9PS Upgrades to parts.